oracle/pushiomanager-react-native/README.md

 ### For Android
 - [Get FCM Credentials](https://docs.oracle.com/en/cloud/saas/marketing/responsys-develop-mobile/android/gcm-credentials)
 - Log in to the [Responsys Mobile App Developer Console](https://docs.oracle.com/en/cloud/saas/marketing/responsys-develop-mobile/dev-console/login/) and enter your FCM credentials (Project ID and Server API Key) for your Android app.
-- Download the `pushio_config.json` file generated from your credentials and include it in your project's `android/src/main/assets` folder.
+- Get the `pushio_config.json` file generated from your credentials and place it in your project's `android/app/src/main/assets` folder.
+You might have to create the directory if it is not already present.
-- Copy `PushIOManager-6.45.aar`  and place it in the project's `android/src/main/libs` folder.
+- Download the SDK native binary from [here](https://www.oracle.com/downloads/applications/cx/responsys-mobile-sdk.html) and place it in the project's `android/app/src/main/libs` folder.

 ### For iOS